 The Combat Sports Commission is pleased to announce that Antoni Grover has been permanently appointed as Executive Officer.

-A list of policies for combat sports in Western Australia.
+A list of policies for regulating the safety of combat sports in Western Australia.

 Important health and safety information including the dangers associated with weight cutting.

-The Commission consists of nine members who are appointed by the Minister for Sport and Recreation.
+The commission consists of 9 members who are appointed by the Minister for Sport and Recreation.

 These members include:

 An independent review of the commission’s policies, procedures and

 operations around the preparation for contests has been undertaken